They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Introduction

-Neuromorphic vision sensors, or event cameras, provide a promising technological solution to overcome these speed barriers \cite{Gallego2022, Huang2022}.
+Neuromorphic vision sensors, or event cameras, provide a promising technological solution to overcome the speed and motion blur limitations of conventional VBTSs \cite{Gallego2022, Huang2022}.
 Unlike frame-based cameras, event cameras feature pixels that respond independently and asynchronously to logarithmic brightness changes, generating data with microsecond-level temporal resolution, high dynamic range, and inherent resistance to motion blur \cite{Brandli2014, Posch2011, Lichtsteiner2008}.
-These characteristics are ideally suited for capturing the rapid, dynamic deformations occurring at the contact interface of a high-speed rolling tactile sensor.
-Crucially, integrating event cameras into tactile roller designs holds considerable potential for achieving high-resolution continuous tactile sensing at higher speeds with significantly lower computational power, particularly for surfaces with sparse details, compared to conventional VBTSs.
-While Neuromorphic VBTSs (NVBTS) have been explored for applications like robotic grasping and slip detection (e.g., Evetac \cite{Funk2024}) or contact analysis \cite{Ward-Cherrier2020, Sajwani2023, Faris2023,neutac_salah_2024}, their potential for enabling high-speed, continuous 3D large surface reconstruction using a roller mechanism has not been realized.
-A significant gap exists for a tactile sensing system capable of combining the continuous scanning geometry of a roller with the high temporal fidelity and motion robustness of event-based vision for large-scale surface measurement.
+These characteristics are ideally suited for capturing the rapid, dynamic deformations occurring at the contact interface of a high-speed tactile sensor.
+Crucially, integrating event cameras into tactile sensing holds considerable potential for achieving high-resolution continuous tactile sensing at higher speeds with significantly lower computational power, particularly for surfaces with sparse details, compared to conventional VBTSs.
+While Neuromorphic VBTSs (NVBTS) have been explored for applications like robotic grasping and slip detection (e.g., Evetac \cite{Funk2024}) or contact analysis \cite{Ward-Cherrier2020, Sajwani2023, Faris2023, neutac_salah_2024}, their potential for enabling high-speed, continuous 3D large surface reconstruction has not been realized.